avenix/WDK/README.md

 - Memory: amount of memory consumed by the algorithm (in bytes) for the input data set
 - Communication: amount of bytes generated by the last component in the recognition chain

-The image below shows the configuration and classification results of an algorithm to detect and classify exercises performed by patients after a hip replacement surgery.
+The following image shows the configuration and classification results of an algorithm to detect and classify exercises performed by patients after a hip replacement surgery.

 ![Assessment App](doc/images/4-AssessmentApp.png)